zelosleone/pixi-build-backends/docs/backends/pixi-build-rust.md

 This backend automatically generates conda packages from Rust projects by:

 - **Using Cargo**: Leverages Rust's native build system for compilation and installation
+- **Cargo.toml Integration**: Automatically reads package metadata (name, version, description, license, etc.) from your `Cargo.toml` file when not specified in `pixi.toml`
 - **Cross-platform support**: Works consistently across Linux, macOS, and Windows
 - **Optimization support**: Automatically detects and integrates with `sccache` for faster compilation
 - **OpenSSL integration**: Handles OpenSSL linking when available in the environment